RezaGholamzad/Java-Concurrency/src/readme/javaConcurrencyUtilities/6_ThreadPool.md

 1) Fixed thread pool executor – Creates a thread pool that reuses a fixed number of threads to execute any number of tasks.
-If additional tasks submitted when all threads are active, they will wait in the queue until a thread is available.
+If additional tasks submitted when all threads are active, they will wait in the queue until a thread is available. so it can only execute one task at a time.
 It is the best fit for most off the real-life use-cases :

 ThreadPoolExecutor executor = (ThreadPoolExecutor) Executors.newFixedThreadPool(10);